zamazan4ik/awesome-pgo/article/article.md

 I could prepare more advanced analyses like slowdown p50/p95/p99 percentiles, and test across more different configurations (like trying to replicate tests across different hardware/software, etc) but I am a bit lazy about doing it right now.
 Maybe next time ;)

 Generally speaking, there is no way to predict how slow your binary will be after the instrumentation phase since it depends on a myriad of factors: the number of branches in your code, where your program spends the most time, training workload, etc. So in practice the only working solution to predict the slowdown is just benchmarking.
+Maybe one day such a tooling will be available but not today.

 TODO: write about cases when an instrumented binary is faster (I met such cases in some strange situations.
 Probably some combination of compiler optimizations does this - who knows, didn't investigate deeply such cases).